sopra-fs23-group-05/Client/README.md

 <div style="display: flex; align-items: center; gap: 10px;">
     <img src="./src/styles/Images/HomepagePicture.png" alt="Image" width="150" height="300">
     <p style="max-width: 400px">
-        Upon launching the game, you will be greeted by the homepage.Here, you have two options: to join an existing lobby using a given access code or to create a new lobby.
+        Upon launching the game, you will be greeted by the homepage.
+Here, you have two options: to join an existing lobby using a given access code or to create a new lobby.
 The lobby serves as a virtual room where players gather to play the game.
     </p>